 WDIR stands for Wood Destroying Insect Report and it is sometimes confused for a “termite certificate” by buyers and sellers alike.
 If you want to know how to get a termite certificate in Baton Rouge, it’s something we can help you with.

-There Are 6 Species Involved In A WDIR
+There Are 6 Species of Insects Involved In A WDIR

 1. Old House Borer

 This beetle’s larva makes exit holes in wood a fourth of an inch wide.
 They can be heard eating the wood as they make an audible clicking sound.
 In contrast to the name, they are not only interested in old houses.
-They’ll eat what is available.
+They are found in softwoods, such as pine.

 2. Powder Post Beetles